 - Less than half-time status consists of enrollment in 1 to 5 credit hours.

-A financial aid refund is the dollar amount of financial aid remaining after school expenses for the current academic year are deducted.
+After your financial aid has disbursed to your student account, tuition, fees, and book charges will be deducted.
+Then, any balance that remains in your account will be refunded to you.
+Your financial aid refund is the dollar amount of your remaining financial aid after school expenses for the current academic year are deducted.

 How will I receive my financial aid refund?

 Central Piedmont uses BankMobile, a division of Customer Bank, to process financial aid refunds.
 You do not have to use a BankMobile product, but you must create an account and select the option you prefer to receive your funds.
 A Refund Selection Kit will be sent to you by email and mailed to the address on record with the college.
 The refund selection kit will arrive in a bright green envelope.